-Best Bangkok hotel swimming pools range from luxury towers with rooftop infinity pools boasting dazzling panoramic vistas of the Bangkok city skyline to charming Chao Phraya riverside boutique hotels offering water views from your sun-bed.
+Best Bangkok hotel swimming pools range from rooftop infinity pools atop luxury towers boasting dazzling panoramic vistas of the Bangkok skyline to garden swimming pools in the grounds of historic Chao Phraya riverside hotels offering waterfront views from your sun-bed.

-A hotel with a swimming pool is mandatory when you’re on holidays, especially in steamy Bangkok.
+A hotel with a swimming pool is mandatory when you’re on holidays in steamy Bangkok.
 Even if you’re planning to be out and about most of the time, eating, sightseeing and shopping, there’s nothing like a cooling dip after a sweaty day on Bangkok’s muggy streets.

-Travellers from Europe and North America, in particular, seem to struggle with Bangkok’s weather.
-Although Europe and parts of the USA have higher temperatures than we do in Southeast Asia right now, it’s Bangkok’s humidity that visitors find challenging.
+Travellers from Europe and North America, in particular, seem to struggle with Bangkok’s heat.
+Although Europe and parts of the USA have temperatures in summer as high as we do in Southeast Asia, it’s Bangkok’s humidity that visitors find challenging.
 So book a hotel with a pool.
 You’ll thank me later.

-Best Bangkok Hotel Swimming Pools from Rooftop Infinity Pools to River Views
+Best Bangkok Hotel Swimming Pools from Rooftop Infinity Pools to River View Pools

 These are our picks of the best Bangkok hotel swimming pools.